nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. For `Module`, `CS2103` groups will come first, followed by `CS2103T` groups.
 2. For `Tutorial Group`, the letter will be compared first and sorted by alphabetical order.
 If there is a tie, the numerical part will be compared and sorted in descending order.
 3. For `Group Number`,if the sort feature reaches this section, it will be sorted by descending order of numerical value.

+### 5. Enhance Sort Student

+Currently, our system sorts `Students` by ASCII order.

+#### Enhancement

+We plan to update the sorting such that it sorts by alphabetical order instead.